Research

 Applications considered by the VPHREC ensure that:

-Researchers will need to contact the VPHREC Secretary to confirm whether their project is suitable for the streamlined review process.
+Researchers will need to contact the VPHREC secretary to confirm whether their project is suitable for the streamlined review process.

 Such applications will be considered at a JHREC meeting with VPHREC representatives in attendance.